Skip to main content

 Cohorts

-To manage the cohort view, you can:
+To manage cohorts, you can:

-• Choose Relative and Absolute values in the Value type dropdown
+• Choose Relative and Absolute values in the Value type dropdown.

 Compare older vs newer cohorts to see if changes to your funnel, pricing, or campaigns improved retention and revenue.